 I think train travel is the best meditation there is.
 But the best part is…it’s a train.
 You gently rock back and forth, hear the whistle blow, let your mind daydream, and get to watch some of the most beautiful scenery in the US pass by your window.

 Discover Hop-On Hop-Off European train travel

 Alaska Railroad Schedule and Information

-Daily service mid May to mid September for the Denali Star and Coastal Classic Routes
+Daily service from mid-May to mid-September for the Denali Star and Coastal Classic Routes

 Winter routes from Fairbanks to Anchorage are limited:

 Weekend Service September 19, 2015 – May 8, 2016